 After establishing duty and breach, a victim must show that the defendant’s carelessness was the direct cause of his or her injuries and that the accident was foreseeable.
 In the last step of a negligence claim, the plaintiff must provide evidence showing the financial and physical damages that he or she suffered.
 This typically includes medical bills, physical therapy bills, paychecks to establish lost wages, and anticipated expenses for long-term medical care if appropriate.
 The plaintiff can then pursue compensation from the defendant for these expenses and also seek damages for property damage and pain and suffering.Consult an Experienced Worcester County Attorney for Your Accident Claim

 A serious accident can be a life-changing and devastating event for you and your family.
-At Lebowitz & Mzhen, LLC, our personal injury and wrongful death lawyers sympathize with people in Worcester County who are going through these difficult times and are prepared to guide you through every step of your case.
+At Lebowitz & Mzhen Personal Injury Lawyers, our personal injury and wrongful death lawyers sympathize with people in Worcester County who are going through these difficult times and are prepared to guide you through every step of your case.
 If you or someone you love has been involved in an accident, you can call our team today at 1-800-654-1949 or contact us online to set up a free, no-obligation initial consultation.